 This modular helmet by 1Storm packs a good amount of functionality in an affordable package.
 Constructed from a thermoplastic shell, the design is aerodynamic.
 Combined with the ventilation system the helmet does a very nice job cutting through the wind and circulating it past the helmet.
 Top and rear vents also keep the helmet cool and riders comfortable in the heat.

 The chin release isn't anything fancy, but it's functional and can be operated one-handed.
 The chin bar stays secure in both positions.
 The face shield is UV protective and removable, so it can be swapped out for a tinted shield if you prefer.
 1Storm included an interior sun shield that is retractable and doesn't interfere with glasses or other face wear.

 The interior is comfortable and nicely padded and is both removable and washable.
 For the exterior, 1Storm has offered riders a wide range of color options, including black, white, blue, green, pink, and red.
-Though the HG339 is on the heavy side (5 pounds), it might be the best modular motorcycle helmet under 200 dollars, if you need a functional lid with a few extra features.
+Though the HG339 is on the heavy side (5 pounds), it might be the best inexpensive modular motorcycle helmet, if you need a functional lid with a few extra features.